Human Rights and the legal/penal system.

 Human rights - "Nonsense on stilts" - Jeremy Bentham (a 19th century philosopher).

-You may, for instance, feel that everyone should have a right to adequate food and good healthcare but you cannot have what does not exist or cannot be afforded.
-It is self evident that the rights of citizens in wealthy countries such as
+Do we accept this Declaration as a clear national definition of what human rights are or what they should be?
+Are we told how they should be paid for or how they are decided?
+You may, for instance, feel that everyone should have a right to adequate food and good healthcare which is perfectly reasonable.
+However it is self evident that the rights of citizens in wealthy countries such as

-Britain and America are greater than those of the citizens of poor countries, such as many in Africa, simply because we can afford them.
+Britain and America are greater than those of the citizens of poor countries, such as many in Africa, simply because wealthy countries can afford them.

 It is widely held that there are some fundamental human rights and I propose to examine a few of these that relate to the criminal justice situation.